mit212/lab1_2025/README.md

 8. In the pop-up window asking whether you would like to open the cloned repository, click "Open".
 9. In the succeeding pop-up window asking whether you trust the authors of the files in the folder, click "Yes, I trust the authors".

 Note: In the future, if you need to view or edit a repository you have already cloned, just click "Open Folder" when you first launch the VSCode application and select the cloned folder, e.g. `lab1_2025` folder.
+Make sure to open the entire folder/project you are working on, not just the file you want to upload.

 ### 3.2 Uploading Code on the Microcontroller
 Now that you have the code on your machine, you can *upload* it on the microcontroller.
 This is a process we will repeat not only in this lab but throughout the semester, so try to remember the steps!
 We will first upload a simple test that changes the color of the onboard LED.